rolandosorbelli/CV/README.md

 [Personal Skills](#personal-skills) | [Education](#education) | [Projects](#projects) | [Experience](#experience) | [WebPortfolio](http://www.rolandosorbelli.com)

-I am a web developer (also a bit of designer for fun!) who has been playing around with coding and markup languages for a couple of years now.
-In these two years I achieved experience in languages like HTML, CSS, JQUERY and I am currently learning RUBY and JAVASCRIPT.
+I am a web developer who has been playing around with coding and markup languages for a couple of years now.
+In these two years I achieved experience in languages like HTML, CSS, jQuery and I am currently learning Ruby and JavaScript.

-At the moment I am looking for a job as Front-End Developer and I would like to improve my skill with Javascript.
+At the moment I am looking for a job as Front-End Developer and I would like to improve my skills with JavaScript and React.

 ## Personal skills ~